-Where a pupil's behaviour is continually unacceptable, three report cards, (Appendix 4), have been completed or a serious incident is recorded the Headteacher may use her authority to issue an exclusion.
+Where a pupil's behaviour is continually unacceptable or aserious incident is recorded the Headteacher may use her authority to issue an fixed term suspension or a permanent exclusion.
 This will always follow CWAC guidelines and parents will be fully informed of the procedure involved.
-Exclusion Appendix 3
+Fixed term suspension or exclusion Appendix 3